epitt92/rug-api/README.md

 ## Installation

-Before deploying `rug-api` on AWS, you need to set it up locally:
+Before deploying `rug-api` on AWS, you should set it up and test your changes locally:

 1. Clone the repository:
    ```sh